 Sadly, a lot of people gain their water intake through drinking soda, coffee, tea, and other flavored drinks.
 This is not the water intake you want because it comes with other additives that are not health promoting at all.
 In fact, most of these additives will hinder your overall wellness AND cause weight gain.

 If you don’t like the water taste, you can opt to add a couple drops of a high quality food-grade essential oil in a teaspoon of local unfiltered honey, and add that to a glass of water.
 This will help flavor your water in a healthy manner.
 My favorite oils to add for this are citrus oils like lemon and orange.
+Just make sure you don’t fall victim to the dirty little secrets in the essential oil industry, and make sure what you’re buying is actually an essential oil.

 4. Move your body